 \subsection{Ablation Study and Analysis}

-In this section, we present ablation study and several model designs of our Panoptic-PartFormer and Panoptic-PartFormer++.
-In particular, we first present the core design and analysis of Panoptic-PartFormer (Sec.~\ref{sec:ablation_pppformer}).
-Note that, since both models share the same meta architecture design, several designs are the same.
+We present ablation studies and design analysis of the Panoptic-PartFormer and Panoptic-PartFormer++ models.
+We first present the core design and analysis of Panoptic-PartFormer (Sec.~\ref{sec:ablation_pppformer}).
+Note that since both models share the same meta-architecture design, several designs are the same.
 Thus, we only explore the core design of Panoptic-PartFormer++ in Sec.~\ref{sec:ablation_pppformer_plus}.
-At last, we present the comparison with Mask-Transformer-like baselines (shown in Fig.~\ref{fig:meta_architecture}(a)).
+We then present the comparisons with Mask-Transformer-like baselines.